 ARTICLE 32. - LIGHT DUTY

-32.1 An employee who is released by a physician to perform limited duties because of a temporary disability may be assigned to light duty at the discretion of the District.
+32.1 An employee who is released by a physician to perform limited duties because of a temporary disability may be assigned to light duty at the discretion of OC San.
 Light duty may consist of duties other than those normally performed by the employee and that are within the employee’s medical restrictions.
 An employee assigned to light duty will be paid the regular wage rate for the job classification to which he or she was assigned prior to being temporarily disabled.

 ARTICLE 33. - MEDICAL EXAMINATION

-33.1 When there is reasonable evidence to suggest that an employee is impaired in a manner that endangers their own health or safety, or that of others, the District may require that employee to be examined or evaluated by a health care provider.
+33.1 When there is reasonable evidence to suggest that an employee is impaired in a manner that endangers their own health or safety, or that of others, OC San may require that employee to be examined or evaluated by a health care provider.
 The purpose of such examination must be job related.
-Any examination under this provision shall be conducted on District time and at District expense.
+Any examination under this provision shall be conducted on OC San time and at OC San expense.
 An employee may submit an independent medical opinion regarding the individual’s condition and addressing his or her ability to competently perform the duties of the position.
 This information shall be reviewed and considered by a competent medical authority in arriving at a decision regarding the individual's continued employment in the position.

 ARTICLE 34. - MILEAGE ALLOWANCE

-34.1 Approved use of a personal vehicle for District business shall be reimbursed at the current IRS rate.
+34.1 Approved use of a personal vehicle for OC San business shall be reimbursed at the current IRS rate.

 ARTICLE 35. - ACTING PAY-

-35.1 Employees who are assigned by District management to perform the duties of a position at a higher level for a period of at least eighty (80) consecutive hours shall be eligible for a one step salary increase, or the first step of the range for the higher level classification, whichever is greater.
+35.1 Employees who are assigned by OC San management to perform the duties of a position at a higher level for a period of at least eighty (80) consecutive hours shall be eligible for a one step salary increase, or the first step of the range for the higher level classification, whichever is greater.
 The higher rate of pay begins with the hour eighty-one (81), and continues until the assignment ends or the six (6) month limitation has been reached at which time a determination will be made as to whether the position should or should not be posted.
 Requests for acting pay require the approval of the Department Director and the Director of Human Resources, or designee.
 The eighty (80) hour eligibility period may be waived at the discretion of the General Manager.

 ARTICLE 36.